valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 _Sure, to make my robot move around and get me coffee, all I need to do is find this **magic function that helps me get the desired behavior**, OR I'll just give it a few years to hit/trial on sparse rewards and pray for it to work after that._

 What ever people may say there are [countless proofs](https://media.neurips.cc/Conferences/NIPS2018/Slides/jpineau-NeurIPS-dec18-fb.pdf) in the [brittleness](https://arxiv.org/abs/1709.06560) and [variance in RL](https://arxiv.org/abs/2005.12729) due to parametric sensitivity creating reproducibility issue.
-In my opinion, RL is an amazing framework but we need a better way to understand hyper-non-convex rewards functions and understand the causal effects of utilities much deeper.
+In my opinion, RL is an amazing framework but we need a better way to understand hyper-non-convex reward/utility functions and understand the causal effects of utilities much deeper.

 A famous though experiment on the nature of utilities is the [paper clip experiment](https://en.wikipedia.org/wiki/Instrumental_convergence#Paperclip_maximizer).